lfricken/lfricken.github.io/pages/politicalnodes.md

 I’ve never heard of the experiment being done the opposite way, but it sounds like the sort of thing that would work.
 Once you finish the Ethnic Tension Game, you’re replicating Haidt’s experiment with the word “Israel” instead of the word “often”.
 Win the game, and any pro-Israel policy you propose will get a burst of positive feelings and tempt people to try to find some explanation, any explanation, that will justify it, whether it’s invading Gaza or building a wall or controlling the Temple Mount.

-So this is the fourth type of argument, the kind that doesn’t make it into Philosophy 101 books.
-The trope namer is Ethnic Tension, but it applies to anything that can be identified as a Vague Concept, or paired opposing Vague Concepts, which you can use emotivist thinking to load with good or bad karma.
+So this is a fourth type of argument, the kind that doesn’t make it into Philosophy 101 books.
+The trope name is Ethnic Tension, but it applies to anything that can be identified as a Vague Concept, or paired and opposing Vague Concepts, which you can use emotivist thinking to load with good or bad karma.

 ### IV